-Evgeny: Frequent misunderstanding of my words.
+Evgeny: Frequent misunderstandings of my words.

 In the context of ethical management, I say that it is important to be aware of what our actions are likely to be perceived as asshole.
 This does not mean that you need to sit on your hands and do nothing.
 Sometimes you have to make difficult decisions.
-Therefore, literally at the first lesson of my course, I talk about an important construct called "I am an asshole".
+Therefore, literally in the first lesson of my course, I talk about an important construct called "I am an asshole".

-Again, from the point of view of Kant's categorical imperative, there are no questions to ethical management.
+Again, from the point of view of Kant's categorical imperative, there are no questions about ethical management.
 Great practice.
 However, the pyramids were built with the help of a whip.
 What does ethical management give, apart from moral restrictions, to those who use it?

 Evgeny: Speaking from a purely applied point of view, it gives an understanding of social mechanics that can be used to reduce stress, to improve the quality of life in the workplace.

-Unlike the pyramids, which were built in the era of slavery by physical labor, we have a different era and a completely different type of labor.
+Unlike the pyramids, which were built in the era of slavery by physical labor, we have a different era and a completely different type of work.
 It would be nice to keep this in mind.

 Another important point is the transfer of the task from existential to engineering.
 If you don't understand ethos as a phenomenon in principle, then it will be a black box for you.

 Understanding nature makes it possible to influence him, to realize the limits of this influence.
-That is, it turns the task from "find something, I don't know what" into "to achieve the result, we need to perform the following actions".
+That is, it turns the task from "find something, I don't know what" into "to achieve the result, we need to perform the following actions."

 Literally: "My middle designer burned down, I went to the market, hired a new one, put it in the place of the burned one, we work as before, nothing has changed."
-Or worse: "The middle designer left me, I couldn't replace him, I talked to the deceased, persuaded him to return, and I expect everything to be as before."
+Or worse: "The middle designer left me, I couldn't replace him, I talked to the departed one, persuaded him to return, and I expect everything to be as before."

 It will not be the same as before, because the human collective is a dynamic machine of states without a reverse course.
-Therefore, the return of a person will be another turn forward, and not a turn back.
+Therefore, the return of a person will be another turn forward, not a turn back.

 Such a transition from Da Vinci to the Wright brothers.
 Where the former dreams of the fundamental possibility of flight, and the latter iteratively solve this problem (by understanding the processes occurring in the interaction of the wing plane and the airflow).
 So it is here.